MicroStrategy/rest-api-docs/docs/common-workflows/manage-the-schema/retrieve-the-schema-lock.md

 ---
-title: Retrieve the Schema Lock
+title: Retrieve the schema lock
 description: This workflow sample demonstrates how to retrieve the schema lock.
 ---